indrekis/FATImage_TCMD_plugin/ReadMe.md

 * Read-only
 * Support for the exFAT not planned (yet)
 * No support for Unicode, ASCII only
+* No support for the 8" images, including 86-DOS images
 * Directories data, time, and some attributes are not set properly
+* Does not go into the empty dirs